How to pick the best resume format to make sure your application stands out? Learn from our handy guide on resume formatting. Read more!

 - How to write a chronological resume that will land you more interviews.

 - Tips and examples on how to put skills and achievements on a reverse chronological resume.

 - How to describe your experience on a resume in reverse chronological order.

 Here's a sample resume made using our resume builder.

 Want to save time and have your chronological resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
-Plus, you'll get tips and right vs. wrong examples while writing your resume.
-See 20+ chronological resume templates and create your resume here.
+Plus, you’ll get ready-made content to add with one click.
+See 20+ resume templates and create your resume here.

-Sample chronological resume made with our builder.
-See 20+ chronological resume templates and create your resume here!
+Sample chronological resume made with our builder—See more templates and create your resume here.

 What Is a Chronological Resume Format?
 Why Is It a Good Choice?

 A reverse chronological resume highlights your work history.
 You list your most recent or current position first.
 Then you work your way back in time to include previous jobs in reverse chronological order - hence, the name of this resume format.

 It’s the most common resume format and it’s arguably the best resume layout for most candidates.